Almond Flour Blueberry Muffins that are tender, dairy-free, grain-free, gluten-free, and perfectly delicious.

 Looking for more almond flour recipes?
 Try these Almond Flour Crepes next.
 For a dessert, you might like this Almond Flour Chocolate Cake.

-Almond Flour - The main ingredient in these almond flour blueberry muffins.
-Almond flour helps to keep these muffins tender but also filling.
+Almond Flour - The main ingredient in these muffins.
+Blanched superfine ground almond flour helps to keep these muffins tender but also filling.

 Maple Syrup - Adds flavor, helps with texture, and sweetness.
 You can also use honey, or a sugar free maple flavored syrup.